flybywiresim/aircraft/fbw-a32nx/src/systems/instruments/README.md

 ### Building a specific instrument

-You can build only one instrument by using the `--filter / -f` flag:
+You can build only one instrument by using the `--filter / -f` flag (parsed as a RegEx):

 ```
 $ mach build -f EWD